 A celebratory landmark at I-470 and View High Drive in Lee’s Summit.
 Over the years, the lighting of the tree has offered sentiments of hope, goodness, peace, and love as visitors enjoy the simple elegance of the tree, take advantage of the beautiful and unique photography setting, as well as give to those who are in need in our community.

-During the four weekends following Thanksgiving, take a stroll along the lit pathways to experience the magical Gnome and Fairy Villages, serene winter woods by candlelight, and the colorful Children’s Garden.
-Enjoy musical performances in four different locations and visit with Santa in his Woodland Depot.
-The gardens are bright with color – while the quiet woods are lit with candles lining the walkways.
+Take a stroll along the lit pathways to experience the magical Gnome and Fairy Villages, Marder Garden by candlelight, and the colorful Children’s Garden and enjoy musical performances throughout.
+The gardens are bright with color – while the walkways through quiet woods are lit with candles.
 Trees, buildings, and bridges are all part of the show, with thousands of lights aglow.
+Photos with Santa are available from 5 p.m. to 8:30 p.m., and the trains run in the Train Garden from 5 p.m. to 8:45 p.m.
+Complimentary hot cider is available in the Children’s Discovery Garden.

 A real treat and not far away.